 "...The idea that we would see something translated so profoundly from a theatrical space to a cinematic one in just a handful of days is really extraordinary... the process starts ironically in a theatre space and becomes more cinematic as it goes on.
 A wonderful paradox..."

-Watch a scene from the film below.
+Watch a clip from the film below.

 Monster is the first iteration of the Monster Trilogy.
 It was selected for the BAFTA Qualifying Aesthetica Short Film Festival and has been presented by Gareth Evans at the Barbican and Close-Up Cinemas, London.